-2022 is a so-called "mid-term election year"-that is, a year in which all seats in the U.S. House of Representatives and about one-third of seats in the U.S. Senate, but not the presidency, will be filled by elections on a constitutionally mandated schedule.
-U.S. Election Day 2022 is November 8, 2022.
-Students will complete a two-part project focused on an election for a single seat for the U.S. House of Representatives.
-The specific congressional seat that will be the focus of the project will be assigned by the instructor.
+2024 is a Presidential election year in the United States.
+In November, the Presidency, all seats in the House of Representatives, and about one-third of seats in the Senate will be filled by an election on a constitutionally mandated schedule.
+During the Spring 2024 semester, various U.S. states will be holding Presidential and congressional primary elections.
+These are elections in which political parties choose the candidates that will appear under their party labels in the November election.
+Students will complete a two-part project focused on a primary election in a specific state or congressional district.
+The specific election that will be the focus of the project will be assigned by the instructor.
 The two parts of the project are as follows:

-15% Election Analysis Group Presentation (November 25, In Class)
+15% Election Analysis Group Presentation (May 10, In Class)

-On the final day of class, student groups will deliver a presentation that details what happened in their assigned congressional race.
+On the final day of class, student groups will deliver a presentation that details what happened in their assigned primary race.
 The material presented is expected to be largely descriptive, focusing on the characteristics of the candidates, the characteristics of the voters, the issues of the campaign, and details about the election itself in terms of voter turnout, election results, and demographic breakdowns.
 More details will be provided in class.

-20% Election Analysis Individual Essay (Due December 10 by 11:59PM)
+20% Election Analysis Individual Essay (Due May 24 by 11:59PM)

-About two weeks after the final class session, students will submit an individual essay of 6-8 double-spaced pages that describes and analyzes what happened in their assigned congressional race.
+About two weeks after the final class session, students will submit an individual essay of 6-8 double-spaced pages that describes and analyzes what happened in their assigned primary race.
 The student writing for the individual assignment is expected to be far more analytical than the group presentation, drawing upon materials from the lectures and the readings to place the campaign and the election result in the broader context of the American political system.
 In other words, the individual essays will focus not only on what happened, but also why, and how it relates to the broader historical and cultural political context.
 More details will be provided in class.

 The number of groups and group sizes will be contingent on the number of students in the course.
-After the specific congressional races are assigned, students may begin crafting gathering details about the constituency and the candidates and their campaigns.
-But the result of the election will not be known until (likely) a day or more after Election Day.
+After the specific primary races are assigned, students may begin gathering details about the constituency and the candidates and their campaigns.
+But the result of the election will not be known until the respective election day.
 [ILOs 4 and 5]